-- Be aware of 'pension freedoms' which since April 2015 allow greater flexibility and access to Defined Contribution pension schemes - Pension freedoms give the opportunity to make a 'reverse pension sharing order' e.g. where a spouse over 55 takes the benefit of a share of the younger spouse's pension (subject to tax) to raise capital for re-housing - Transferring benefits from a Defined Benefit to a Defined Contribution scheme to access 'pension freedoms' requires qualified financial advice and cannot be applied to unfunded public sector schemes - Flexi-access drawdown removes the cap to income drawdown in any one year but is subject to risks and potential tax penalties - Be aware of the Money Purchase Annual Allowance which limits the amount which can be invested in a pension in any one year (£4,000 in 2019/20) and is triggered in various ways, potentially restricting the ability to re-build a pension pot following a pension share - Spouses with the benefit of a pension attachment order need to take advice to limit the risk of the pension holder attempting to thwart the order by drawing an Uncrystallised Funds Pension Lump Sum - The tax regime is complex and if being considered, specialist advice should be taken.
+- 'Pension freedoms' introduced in April 2015 allow great flexibility of access to Defined Contribution (DC) pension schemes, via Flexi-Access Drawdown (FAD) and Uncrystallised Funds Pension Lump Sums (UFPLS). - Transferring benefits from a Defined Benefit (DB) to a Defined Contribution (DC) scheme to access 'pension freedoms' requires qualified financial advice and is prohibited for unfunded public sector schemes. - Pension freedoms give the opportunity to make a 'reverse Pension Sharing Order' where a spouse over the Normal Minimum Pension Age (currently 55 but increasing to age 57 from 6 April 2028) takes a share of the younger spouse's pension (subject to tax) and is able to use it to raise capital, e.g. for re-housing. - Unlike the pre-freedoms 'capped drawdown', withdrawals from Flexi-Access Drawdown plans are unlimited up to the full value of the fund, but with tax consequences. - Withdrawing income from a DC pension triggers the Money Purchase Annual Allowance (MPAA) which limits the amount which can be invested in a pension in any one year (£10,000 in 2023/24), potentially restricting the ability to re-build a pension pot following a pension share. - Spouses with the benefit of a Pension Attachment Order need to take advice to limit the risk of the pension holder attempting to thwart the order by drawing an Uncrystallised Funds Pension Lump Sum. - The tax regime is complex and if being considered, specialist advice should be taken.